 Between seminars, you may contact one of your local MS4 contacts to request on site training.
 Contact information is available here.
 Operators can learn what is required under the Arizona Pollutant Discharge Elimination program and see examples of best management practices (BMPs) to include in Stormwater Pollution Prevention Plans.

-PRESENTER: Chris Henninger, Supervisor of the Stormwater and General Permits Unit at Arizona Department of Environmental Quality (ADEQ), will present the updated Arizona Pollutant Discharge Elimination System (AZPDES) 2013 Construction General Permit (CGP).
-A panel of stormwater managers from the local jurisdictions within Pima County will also be present to answer questions.
+Chris Henninger, Supervisor of the Stormwater and General Permits Unit at Arizona Department of Environmental Quality (ADEQ), presented the updated Arizona Pollutant Discharge Elimination System (AZPDES) 2013 Construction General Permit (CGP).
+A panel of stormwater managers from the local jurisdictions within Pima County were available to answer questions.

-TOPICS: Stormwater discharges generated during construction activities can cause an array of physical, chemical and biological water quality impacts.
+Topics at the 2013 Seminar included: Stormwater discharges generated during construction activities can cause an array of physical, chemical and biological water quality impacts.
 The CGP authorizes stormwater discharges from construction-related activities where those discharges have a potential to enter surface waters of the United States or a storm drain system.
-Construction operators may continue to apply for stormwater permit coverage under the 2008 CGP, until the Department's approval and issuance of the 2013 CGP.
-The new 2013 CGP became effective Monday, June 3, 2013 (see updates here: http://www.azdeq.gov/environ/water/permits/cgp.html).
+Construction operators may continue to apply for stormwater permit coverage under the 2008 CGP, until the Department's approval and issuance of the 2013 CGP, effective June 3, 2013 (Updates: http://www.azdeq.gov/environ/water/permits/cgp.html).